captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 Untouched by wasting sickness, Not slain by savage swords, Head high and alone among mortals You walk in life down to the house Of Death.

 ---

 ## ANTIGONE:
-I know the story of sad Niobe, Know the dep pity of her death.
+I know the story of sad Niobe, Know the deep pity of her death.

 ---

 She too was sheathed in stone, Choked by the mountain’s ivied grip.
-As she fades from life she is washed By endless showers and soft snow.
+As she fades from life she is washed in endless showers and soft snow.

 ---